ADS-509-01-SP23-Applied-Text-Mining/ADS-509_Final_Project/README.md

-# ADS-509_Final_Project: WORKING TITLE: Classifying Scholarly Articles Based on Keywords
+# ADS-509_Final_Project: Categorizing Journal Articles

 This project is a part of the ADS-509 (Text Mining) course in the Applied Data Science Program at the University of San Diego.